ihf-code/python/session_08/exercises/multiple_choice_8.md

 - True
 - False - A

-6. "r" mode will fail if the file its passed to doesn't exist.
+6. "r" mode will fail if the file it's passed to doesn't exist.

 - True - A
 - False